 Here is a good example from Halfords about how QR codes can add value.
 Go to the bulb section in Halfords and see how long it takes to identify the right bulb for your car.
 Alternatively use the Halfords app to scan the QR code in the bulbs section, put in your registration number and you get the correct bulb number.
 It also works for wipers, batteries and lot of other products.

 We haven’t come across a retailer yet where we could not think of an innovative way to use QR codes.
 It’s not that hard when you think from customers point of view.
 QR codes are definitely not dead.

 At Pierhouse we have been promoting the effective use of QR codes for over two years.
-If you still need to be convinced about QR codes or want to pick up some new ideas visit the Mobil and QR codes page on the Pierhouse website.
+If you still need to be convinced about QR codes or want to pick up some new ideas, visit the innovation pages on our website.

 Do you find this interesting?

 A lot of time and money is spent calculatingContact us